About the CaseOneCard

 The off-campus merchant locations are the core of our CaseCash program.
 Whether you're simply seeking more information, or are interested in joining the CaseCash network, we'd like to hear from you.
-Please feel free to call Megan Sokolowski at (202) 303-9205 with any questions you may have about the program.
+Looking to become a CaseOneCard merchant?
+Please contact www.acceptinglocations.com/

-For merchant and technical support of site-specific hardware, or other questions, please call Merchant Support at (800) 576-9279.
+For merchant and technical support of site-specific hardware, or other questions, please email Merchant Support at email@example.com.